ripple/crawl-reporter/README.md

   live <max> <timeout> <queueUrl> <dbUrl> <graphiteUrl>

-    Indefinitely report latest crawl metrics from db to graphite
+    Indefinitely report crawl metrics from db to graphite using sqs queue to determine which crawls need to be processed/reported.

     - max     : the max amount of async reports to have running at once
     - timeout : how long to wait between checking for messages